 When a pupil is experiencing difficulties with behaviour and normal classroom sanctions have not worked, the Trust expects the Headteacher to initiate a clear plan of support.
-Examples may include:

-- Behaviour plans - Pastoral Support Programmes (PSPs) if pupils are at risk of suspension or exclusion - Use of alternative provision (AP) - A referral to local partners and external agencies may also be considered if it is felt that there are other issues affecting the pupil's behaviour that could be better addressed through a multi-agency approach.
+- o Behaviour plans - o Pastoral Support Programmes (PSPs) if pupils are at risk of suspension or exclusion - A referral to local partners and external agencies may also be considered if it is felt that there are other issues affecting the pupil's behaviour that could be better addressed through a multi-agency approach.
 Where a school has serious concerns about a pupil's behaviour, it should consider whether a multi-agency assessment such as an early help assessment or statutory assessment that goes beyond the pupil's educational needs is required.
 See Working Together